 Strollers are available for parents with young children.
-Please inquire at the information desk.
+Please ask a security guard or inquire at the information desk.

 Lockers for storage of personal items are available on the first floor of the museum in the hallway just past the information desk.
 You will need a locker token.
 Free tokens are available at the information desk.